Posted by: hjelen87 | April 17, 2013

 Hope is an interesting thing.
 It is defined in the dictionary as “a feeling of expectation and desire for a certain thing to happen.”
 Hope can be a great thing-it can keep you going when things are rough, because if you desire and expect them to get better, than you can push through the hard times.
 However, hope can also be a dangerous thing.
 People often say “don’t get your hopes up,” because it matters what we “expect and desire” to happen, not just what happens.
 As Bane said in TDKR, “There can be no true despair without hope.”

-I started dating this guy once who called me every day for a week and a half, and then I heard nothing at all from him the following week, and I was really bummed out.
+I went on a few dates with this guy once who called me every day for a week and a half, and then I heard nothing at all from him the following week, and I was really bummed out.
 We had basically just met and it wasn’t super serious, so why did it make me so upset when he didn’t call?
 It was because he got my hopes up.
 It wasn’t just that I wanted him to call.
 I’ve been through plenty of times when I wanted a guy to call and he didn’t, and it didn’t upset me.
 It was that I wanted and expected him to call: I hoped.
 After the week and a half of him calling every day, I came to expect it.
 I wasn’t upset just because he didn’t call, I was upset because reality didn’t comport with my expectations.
 If he had never called, or if he’d only called once a week the whole time, then I wouldn’t have expected it.
 Without expectation, there is no hope.
 And without hope, there is no disappointment.

 Same thing applies to racing.
 If I take a few months off of training and jump in a track meet not even expecting to break 5:30 and end up running a 5:24 mile, I’ll be pretty satisfied.
 But if I train really hard and expect to run sub-5:00 and instead run a 5:04, I won’t be too happy, even though clearly the ultimate result is better than the 5:24.
 The way I feel about the race depends almost entirely on my expectations.